 When to insure positions with call option income

-The option strategy of buying a put and selling a call (or vice versa) is called a "collar" strategy.
-You're limiting the potential pricing outcome for the position that you're "collaring" -- in this case, Yahoo!
-You'll be able to sell it at $12.50, no matter what.
+This option strategy of buying a put and selling a call (or vice versa) is called a "collar" strategy.
+You're limiting the potential pricing outcome for the position that you're "collaring" -- in this case, Research In Motion.
+You'll be able to sell it at $50, no matter what.

-A collar is a useful tool in bear markets or when you are uncertain about a business.
-Last year, that would have applied to just about any company related to financials, from Wells Fargo
+A collar is a useful tool in bear markets, or when you are uncertain about a business.
+Earlier this year, that would have applied to just about any company related to financials, from Citigroup

 The strategy may be used when you don't want to sell a stock quite yet, but you also want to limit your potential losses.
 With a collar, you limit your upside, but you're also in effect saying, "I don't believe there's much upside in the near term anyway.
 Meanwhile, I'm concerned about the risk.
 So, I'll insure my stock without any or only a little out-of-pocket expense."
 The strategy is called a "costless collar."

 Options are tools best used in tandem with in-depth business knowledge and a long-term stock perspective.
 They can be used to protect positions, generate income, short, or hedge, and to get better buy or sell prices on your stocks.